andreigue/andreigue.github.io/_posts/2024-11-19-some-thoughts.md

 This Swiss dominance continued unchallenged until Seiko, a Japanese company, decided to enter the race in 1964.
 Their first attempt resulted in their best movement placing 144th.
 After discovering their movements had gotten magnetized during transport, they began shipping them in anti-magnetic cases and planned routes farther from the Earth's magnetic north pole.

 Year after year, Seiko's rankings improved.
 From 114th place in 1965, they reached 9th in 1966.
 By 1967, they achieved places 4th through 13th.
 Then came to the 1968 competition.
-The swiss simply canceled it midway through when it looked like Seiko might win (obviously this is not an official story, I'm just speculating kind of), claiming they needed to "reevaluate the rules".
+The swiss simply canceled it midway through when it looked like Seiko might win (obviously this is not an official story), claiming they needed to "reevaluate the rules".

 While still in Switzerland with their competition-ready movements, Seiko entered the Geneva Observatory competition.
 There, they secured all positions from 4th to 10th place.
 The crazy part is that the Swiss took the top three spots using battery-powered movements, which are inherently more precise than mechanical ones.
 In other words, among purely mechanical watches, Seiko had actually achieved positions 1 through 7.
 They won.